officebeats/matrix-iptv/README.md

 ## 🏎️ Optimized Providers

+> **⚠️ Disclaimer:** This is an experimental feature strictly targeting the top 3 most widely available playlists on platforms like **z2u** and **g2g**.
+Please do not request support or additions for other playlists at this time.

 Matrix IPTV CLI is refined for high-density, high-quality playlists, including:

 - **Strong 8K**: Custom filtering logic to remove international clutter (AR|, etc.) and maximize US sports visibility.